 Solar panels are indispensable in your journey towards greater energy independence, but how long do they last?
 How many years you get out of your panels makes a massive difference to your wallet.
 So let’s have a look at the typical lifespan of solar panels in Australia.

-Solar panels degrade slowly, with particular types and brands being slower or faster than each other – somewhere between 0.5% – 2% a year.
-This means solar panels have a twenty to thirty-year lifespan in Australia.
+On average, solar panels will last 25 years.
+Solar panels degrade slowly, depending on the type, build quality and brand – somewhere between 0.5% – 2% a year.
+This means solar panels have a 20 to 30 year lifespan in Australia.
 The main things to remember are to ensure your panels are of good quality and installed by a reputable installer and monitor them for any signs of degradation.

 What impacts solar panels' lifespan?